 Several years and one giant learning curve later, I got an email from an editor who said she would like to buy my story When it's Six O'clock in San Francisco and it came out in July of 2009.
 Although I didn't have anything to do with the illustrations, I think they look great and I'm glad that my publisher chose Randy to do them.

 After I'd been writing for a little while, one of my writing partners started writing novels and although it looked really hard, I thought maybe I should try it.
 Turns out, there are a lot of voices in my head and sometimes they have interesting things to say.
 I met my first agent in an elevator (really) at a writer's conference and when I finished my first novel, we signed together.
 My young adult novel Dirty Little Secrets came out with Walker Books in February 2010.
-Transcendence, a new novel about reincarnation and the choices we make came out in June 2012 with the sequel to follow in June of 2013.
+Transcendence, a new novel about reincarnation and the choices we make came out in June 2012 with the sequel, Intuition, out in June of 2013.

 A: Just like it's spelled.
 Oh-mo-lo-lu.
 You can listen to me pronounce it here.